replicatedhq/replicated-docs/docs/reference/replicated-cli-cluster-prepare.md

 # cluster prepare (Beta)

-Create a cluster and deploy application for compatibility testing.
+Create a cluster without promoting a release to a channel, and deploy application for compatibility testing.
+This method is not recommended for production testing.
+For production testing, use `cluster create` instead.

 ## Usage
 ```bash